retro16/acsi2stm/doc/hardware.md

 * GND is soldered together on the ST side.
 You can use a single wire for ground.
-* Reset is not strictly needed, but heavily recommended.
 * Keep the wires short.
 I had strange behavior with cables longer than 10cm (4 inches).
 * The read/write pin is not needed.